mayerseidman/personal-site/README.md

 This is my personal site!

-Under the hood its quite simple: REACT.
+Under the hood it is quite simple: REACT.

 ### Enjoy!